ShaddyDC/shaddydc.github.io/shaddy.dev/content/pages/about.md

 You have found Shaddy's Shallow Shelf, a place where I may or may not be writing about things.
 Feel free to drop me a mail at `blog@shaddy.dev` .
+You can also find me on Discord on [sandwich.chat](https://sandwich.chat).